Sarpy County law enforcement agencies to encrypt radio communications

 People are also reading…

 Officers regularly use encrypted channels during potentially dangerous situations and for specific units.
-For example, the Omaha Police Department's fugitive task force and gang unit utilize encrypted channels.
+For example, the Omaha Police Department’s fugitive task force and gang unit use encrypted channels.

 But Lt.
-Lori Boldt, a road patrol lieutenant for the Sarpy County Sheriff's Office, said that adding encryption to routine radio traffic provides an extra layer of security for officers on duty.
+Tori Boldt, a road patrol lieutenant for the Sarpy County Sheriff’s Office, said adding encryption to routine radio traffic provides an extra layer of security for officers on duty.

 “The primary factor in this decision is officer safety and public safety,” Boldt said.
 “A delay in revealing an officer’s location during a call for service can provide an added layer of safety for them during an evolving situation.”